aahlenst/virtomate/docs/man/virtomate-guest-ping.rst

    esac
    exit $ret

-This example preserves the exit code of :code:`virtomate guest-ping my-domain` as well the original error messages.
+This example preserves the exit code of :code:`virtomate guest-ping my-domain` as well as the original error messages.

 Wait at most 60 seconds for the QEMU Guest Agent on *my-domain* to respond: